-7.28 Discussions and professionals' meetings should be held between agencies as necessary and should take into account any information pertaining to escalating risks.
+7.24 It is essential that information-sharing takes place at all levels of MAPPA management.
+ViSOR should be used as the primary database for information sharing between Responsible Authority agencies, however single agency systems should also be used for information sharing where appropriate.
+Discussions and professionals' meetings should be held between agencies as necessary and should take into account any information pertaining to escalating risks.
 All professionals' meetings should consider if a referral to Level 2 or 3 is necessary.
 Any disagreement at professionals' meetings must be escalated through the line management chain.